dibollinger/amcduke32/README.md

 * eduke32 was created by Richard "TerminX" Gobeille, and is maintained the eduke32 contributors.
 It is licensed under the GPL v2.0, see `gpl-2.0.txt`.
   * It can be found at: https://voidpoint.io/terminx/eduke32
 * The Build Engine was created by Ken Silverman and is licensed under the BUILD license.
 See `source/build/buildlic.txt`.
-* The AMC TC was created by James Stanfield and the AMC team.
+* The AMC Squad was created by James Stanfield and the AMC team.
   * The game can be found at: https://www.moddb.com/games/the-amc-tc

-The AMC Team thanks the developers of eduke32 for their continued assistance and support over the years.
+The maintainers of the game and the engine fork thank the developers of eduke32 for their continued assistance and support over the years.

 **THIS SOFTWARE IS PROVIDED ''AS IS'' AND WITHOUT ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED